PelionIoT/ref-wem-firmware/README.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/photo.png)<span>Photo</span></span>

+### Prerequisites

+To build this project, you need to install the following:

+1. arm-none-eabi-gcc version 6.3.1.20170215 or greater

+    Here is an example showing how to install on a Mac:

+    ```
+    brew tap ARMmbed/homebrew-formulae
+    brew install arm-none-eabi-gcc
+    ```

+2. Python virtualenv

+    It is *strongly* recommended to use a Python virtualenv to isolate your build environment from the underlying system.
+If you do this step before you clone the fota-demo repo, then the venv folder will be placed outside of the fota-demo folder which is recommended.
+If instead you place venv in the root of the fota-demo project, you will need to add venv to .mbedignore to prevent mbed-cli from attempting to build the files inside it.

+    ```
+    virtualenv --no-site-packages --python=$(which python) venv
+    source venv/bin/activate
+    ```

 ### Importing `fota-demo`

 Arm Mbed CLI can import the project, along with the Arm Mbed OS codebase and all dependent device drivers.